Constitutional Confederation — The Right Road Forward

 “[T]he crisis is arrived when we must assert our rights, or submit to every imposition, that can be heaped upon us, till custom and use shall make us as tame and abject slaves.” –George Washington (1774)

 I’ve heard that fruit doesn’t fall far from its tree, and have often found that to be true.
-A bright young Patriot, who also happens to be my high-school daughter, demonstrated this principle just yesterday.
+A young Patriot, who also happens to be my high-school daughter, demonstrated this principle just yesterday.

 In a post-election summary to our fellow Patriots last week, I included images of election maps that exposed some facts Obama and his Leftist cadres don’t want you to contemplate.